 A PROJECT BY VestAndPage

-which hosts the event in its premises in Venice.
+which hosts the project in its premises in Venice.

 The VENICE INTERNATIONAL PERFORMANCE ART WEEK is a free admission, non funded, nonprofit, and noncommercial cultural project, sustained by the cultural contribution of prestigious institutions, event-associated curators, and the logistics in-kind support of donors, philanthropists and Venetian enterprises such as ConCAVe and Riviera.